LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 The Binary folder contains the workflow to train a binary image-classifier, ie for which the images get classified into possibly 2 categories only.
 The Multiclass folder is the same reasoning, for the training of a model for classification in multiple image classes (2 or more).
 The folder also contains the respective workflows for prediction.
-The difference binary/multiclass is a difference in the classification layers (binary = single sigmoid output, multiclass = multiple categorical outputs).
+The difference binary/multiclass is a difference in the classification layers:
+- binary : single network output with sigmoid activation function and binary cross-entropy as loss function
+- multiclass : multiple categorical outputs with softmax activation function and categorical cross-entropy as loss function

 # Requirements
 This workflow requires both a KNIME installation with correct KNIME dependencies AND a python environment with also the right python packages (See below).